 Your resume should present your most prominent and impressive experiences first.
 If you have more than two years of work experience, put your education information after work experience.
-Do not include GPA, GMAT, SAT or other statistics, which are already on your application.
+Do not include GPA, GMAT score, SAT score, or other statistics, which are already on your application.

 10. Use verbs to begin every bullet-pointed item.

 Verbs make you sound like a dynamic individual who is always ready for action.
-Don’t say, “Responsible for the development of inventory-control system” when you can say “Developed inventory-control system.”
-Look for opportunities to include strong cooperation-laden verbs, such as assist, contribute, support, or provide.
+Don’t say, “Responsible for the development of inventory-control system” when you can say, “Developed inventory-control system.”
+Look for opportunities to include strong cooperation-laden verbs, such as assist, contribute, support, and provide.

 11. Design your resume to be user friendly.

 The skillful use of understated design can result in an eye-catching resume that projects a sophisticated, successful image.
 Avoid fussy typefaces – nothing in script or with squiggles.
 Stick with a conservative style, and go easy on the busy eyes of the adcom members by going no smaller than a 10-point font size.

 These extras could include honors, publications, presentations, patents, professional licenses or certifications, and relevant volunteer experiences.
 Don’t go overboard, however.
 If you’ve been a research assistant on a dozen projects or received honors since elementary school, select only what is truly most impressive.